 The Company and the Committee believe that personal benefits, or perquisites, for executive officers should be limited in scope and value.
-As a result, we offer executives a minimal level of perquisites.
-We provide our senior officers, including the named executive officers, with a limited financial planning allowance via taxable reimbursements for financial planning services such as financial planning advice, tax and estate planning, and tax preparation, which are focused on assisting officers in achieving the highest value from their compensation.
+As a result, during 2011 we offered executives a minimal level of perquisites.
+We provided our senior officers, including the named executive officers, with a limited financial planning allowance via taxable reimbursements for financial planning services such as financial planning advice, tax and estate planning, and tax preparation, which are focused on assisting officers in achieving the highest value from their compensation.
 In addition, we provide limited reimbursement for life and disability insurance, and health club and airline club memberships and executive physical exams in order to encourage a healthy life style and provide more productive business travel arrangements.
-The aggregate value of all perquisites provided to the named executive officers during 2010 was less than \$10,000 each.
+The aggregate value of all perquisites provided to the named executive officers during 2011 was less than \$10,000 each.
+The Committee has determined that effective for 2012 and future years all perquisites other than the life and disability insurance (which is cost effective for the Company) would be eliminated and that the base salary for the named executive officers would be increased to compensate them for the loss of these perquisites as follows: Mr. Argov - \$25,000; Mr. Loy - \$10,060; Mr. Graves - \$8,900; Mr. Walcott - \$8,520; and Mr. Murphy - \$5,900.